apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 What is not included:
 - IER - missing IER object stores and configuration.
 - ICCs - not covered.
 - Caution!
-FNCM External share - login issues, do not configure, otherwise other capabilities will break as well - waiting for fixes.
+FNCM External share - Currently not supported with ZEN & IAM as per limitation on [FNCM limitations](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.3?topic=notes-known-limitations-issues#concept_gmf_x1h_1fb__ecm)
 - Caution!
 RPA currently works only with one user cpadmin due to identity issue.
 - Caution!
-Process MIning currently doesn't work - IAF operator issues, BAI integration issues - waiting for fixes.
+Process Mining currently doesn't work - IAF operator issues, BAI integration issues - waiting for fixes.
 - Workflow Server and Workstream Services - this is a dev deployment.
 BAW Authoring and (BAW + IAWS) are mutually exclusive in single project.

 ## What is in the package 📦